-4.1 ACS geometric distortions
+4.1 ACS Geometric Distortions

-ACS will produce the largest single images ever taken with HST to date.
+ACS produces the largest single images ever taken with HST.
 However, because the optics were designed with a minimum number of components, ACS focal surfaces are far from normal to the principal rays.
 This results in an image of the sky which is distorted in a large, but predictable manner.
-The distortion consists of two effects, discussed previously in section 1.1.3.
+The distortion consists of two effects, discussed previously in Section 1.1.3.
 The first is the elongation of the ACS apertures, causing the pixel scale to be smaller along the radial direction of the Optical Telescope Assembly (OTA) field of view than along the tangential direction.
 The second effect is the variation of pixel area across the detector.